grantnorwood/expedia-e2e/exercise-6/README.md

 ## Success criteria

 1. Understand why the Page Object Pattern is so useful
-2. Understand the 3 most important parts of the pattern
+1. Understand the 2 most important parts of the pattern
-3. Understand why Components can also use this pattern
+1. Understand that Components can also use this pattern

 ## Instructions